An instance method that provides data about the pages you’ve created within Makeswift

 sitemapPriority

-for a page in the Makeswift builder, these attributes will benull
+page in the Makeswift builder, these attributes will be null

-in the response.
-You can specify default values for these fields in your sitemap generation logic.
+response.
+You can specify default values for these fields in your sitemap

 option to the